 Not every multi-family office in Switzerland will be sufficiently equipped to provide advice about prenuptial agreements, because this is not only a highly specialised topic, but it is closely related to the laws of your country of residence as well as your nationality.
 A Swiss family office will therefore often use an external advisor to support you with this service.

-FOSS Family Office Services Switzerland looks forward assisting you with your search for and selection of a suitable multi-family office in Switzerland.
+FOSS Family Office Services Switzerland looks forward assisting you with your search for and selection of a suitable multi-family office in Switzerland, or the establishment of a single-family office.
 When you have questions about the importance of estate planning, please also do not hesitate to contact us.

 * Marital property regimes are different in every jurisdiction.